yotarok/flacenc-rs/README.md

 [![Crate](https://img.shields.io/crates/v/flacenc.svg)](https://crates.io/crates/flacenc)
 [![Documentation](https://docs.rs/flacenc/badge.svg)](https://docs.rs/flacenc)

+This crate provides some basic modules for building application-customized FLAC (Free Lossless Audio Codec) encoder in your rust programs.
+The API provided by this crate currently supports the following use cases:

+1. Performing FLAC encoding of custom input sources.
+1. Inspecting the encoded objects so you can inspect inside of the FLAC bitstream, and serialize partially for your application usage.

+It should also be noted that it is easy to hack and enhance the crate to adapt to your use cases as this encoder is written in portable and (relatively) clean codes.

-This crate provides some basic modules for building application customized FLAC (Free Lossless Audio Codec) encoder in rust programs.
-If you are interested in a stand-alone FLAC encoder (rather than a library for building it), check out the CLI for this module, [`flacenc-bin`].
+If you are interested in a stand-alone FLAC encoder rather than a library for embedding it, check out the CLI for this module, [`flacenc-bin`].

 See the [auto-generated report] for the characteristics of the encoder compared to [FLAC reference implementation](https://xiph.org/flac/download.html).